EnricoGiampieri/jmt/README.md

 ### 5. Copyright

 This specification is copyrighted by the authors named in section 5.1.

+This specification is distributed under Attribution-ShareAlike 4.0 International.
-It is free to use for any purposes commercial or non-commercial.
+It is free to use for any purposes, commercial or non-commercial.

 #### 5.1 Authors